mmdmine/motarjem/Readme.md

 # Features
 * Parsing and Translating Simple English Sentences to Persian
-* Small Vocabulary
+* Small Vocabulary written in SQLite3
 * Linux (GTK) and Windows Support

 # To Do
-* Use SQL database for Vocabulary
 * Extending Vocabulary
 * Adding Proper Nouns to Vocabulary
 * Parsing and Translating Conditions